b0nbon1/b0nbon1/content/blog/Creating-a-vm-with-microsoft-azure/index.md

 ---
-title: Creating a Windows virtual machine using Azure and launch it on MacOs desktop remote
+title: Creating a Virtual Machine on Azure
-featured: true
+featured: false
-date: 2020-04-17 00:00:00 +0300
+date: 2020-04-17 10:00:00 +0300
-description: Creating a windows vitrual machine using Microsoft Azure and launch it on desktop remote using MacOs.
+description: Creating a vitrual machine on Microsoft Azure and launch it on desktop remote. ~ Bonvic Bundi.
 img: ./cloud.svg
 tags: [ DevOps, Azure, VM, Microsoft, Cloud]
 color: gray
+bg: '#e2e8f0'
 ---

-> Microsoft Azure offers great services and it has a free plan for the first 12 months.
-The free plan can help you learn and gain devops skills using Microsoft Azure.

-> Signup here for a free plan on [Microsoft Azure](https://azure.microsoft.com/en-us/free/)

 ## The problem

 I wanted to do my google certifications exams but I had an issue, my latency tests were failing due to slow internet connection.
 My alternative was to look for a good remote virtual machine to help me work on my certificatons exams.

 After evaluating the options that were available online I decided to go with [Microsoft Azure Virtual Machines](https://azure.microsoft.com/en-us/services/virtual-machines/).
 It has a free plan and provides what I need to get my exams done.
-So I'm gonna guide you on how to set up a Windows virtual machine on your macOs PC.
+So I'm gonna guide you on how to set up a Windows virtual machine on your PC.

+> Microsoft Azure offers great services and it has a free plan for the first 12 months.
+The free plan can help you learn and gain devops skills using Microsoft Azure.
+Signup here for a free plan on [Microsoft Azure](https://azure.microsoft.com/en-us/free/)

 ## Setting Up the VM on Azure

-1. First register into <a href="https://azure.microsoft.com/en-us/free/" target="_blank">Microsoft Azure</a>, you don't have an account.
+1. First register into <a href="https://azure.microsoft.com/en-us/free/" target="_blank">Microsoft Azure</a>, if you don't have an account.

 <br/>